vygr/ChrysaLisp/docs/CSCRIPT.md

 into a list etc. It's also the stage where the precedence of various operators are taken into account in how you flatten the tree.

-The algorithm used here is the classic `Shunting Yard Algorithm` !
+The algorithm used here is the classic `Shunting Yard Algorithm`, `https://brilliant.org/wiki/shunting-yard-algorithm/`
-`https://brilliant.org/wiki/shunting-yard-algorithm/`

 `(cscript-reverse-polish tokens)` is the function used to do the conversion.